turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 * What is React "state?"
 * What does "data down, actions up" mean in React?

-_Note:_ As you do your research, be aware that if you come across tutorials discussing class components, they may be related to older versions of React.
+_Note:_ As you do your research, be aware that if you come across tutorials discussing class components, they may be related to older versions of React.It's important to note that it's still very possible that you will run into class-based React components in legacy code on the job.
 We used to rely on class components before hooks were introduced.
 We _will_ be learning hooks in Mod 3, and they are now the more modern and recommended approach.

 **By 5PM on Friday of intermission, send a link to your gist in a DM to _both_ of your instructors.**

 ### 2. LinkedIn Updates *(required)*